nonomal/laranode/README.md

 ## Installation

 Laranode can be installed on a FRESH VPS or dedicated server.
-A one-line installer will be available soon.

-### Requirements
+### Min.
+Requirements
 - Ubuntu 24.04+
+- 1vCPU
+- 2GB RAM
+- 10GB Disk Space

 ### Quick Install
 ```bash